All Jim Ellis Automotive Group locations are closed on Saturday, July 4. We will reopen for regular business hours on Monday, July 6.

 • Total expenses, including acquisition costs, maintenance, repairs, and lease payments

-• Amount or level the vehicle was used for business purposes during the tax year
+• The amount or level the vehicle was used for business purposes during the tax year

 • Date of vehicle purchase and first use